ievans3024/bosrewards/README.txt

     -<flag> is one of several flags:

       cost
 		-requires a number
 		-negative numbers disable the reward for normal users

       commands (alias cmds)
 		-sets the commands to exactly one command

       +commands (alias +cmds)
 		-adds another command to the reward commands list

       -commands (alias -cmds)
 		-requires a number
 		-removes the command at the index supplied
 		-use /rewards info <id> to find the index of a command

       summary
 	  	-sets the summary of the reward

+	  permission (alias perm)
+	  	-sets the permission node

 /rewards give
   -gives a user points